0 Items in Your Cart

 Archaeologists have found no clothing from early periods before the Stone Age.
 This may be because of the fragility of the garments; even if they were buried, they didn't survive the weathering of the centuries.
 It is assumed that prehistoric people made clothing for warmth from the skins of animals killed for food.
 The clothes may have been unfitted and tied or wrapped around the body.

 Toward the end of the Stone Age (about 10,000 years ago), the first sewn clothing was made in the southern regions of Europe with needles carved from bone.
 In the northern regions, people used leather straps to sew together skins.
-Holes were made in the garment and a hook was used to pull the leather thong through the skins.
+Holes were made in the garments and hooks were used to pull leather thongs through the skins.

 From pottery and wall paintings, archaeologists have clues to the clothing of the ancient Egyptians.
 Material was woven from spun thread.
 The thread was spun on a spindle, a long smooth stick with a notch at one end for catching the thread or yarn.
 Spinning the spindle against a bowl, called a whorl, produced a fairly even, continuous fiber.
 These fibers were formed into fabric by weaving.